ML | Evaluation Metrics

 True positive rate: Also called or termed as sensitivity.
 True Positive Rate is considered as a portion of positive data points which are correctly considered as positive, with respect to all data points those are positives.

 True Negative Rate: Also called or termed as specificity.
-False Negative Rate is considered as a portion of negative data points which are correctly considered as negative, with respected to all data points those are negatives.
+False Negative Rate is considered as a portion of negative data points which are correctly considered as negative, with respect to all data points those are negatives.

 False-positive Rate: False Negative Rate is considered as a portion of negative data points which are mistakenly considered as negative, with respect to all data points those are negatives.